R-Tuning: Instructing Large Language Models to Say `I Don't Know': Abstract

 \section{Abstract}

 Large language models (LLMs) have revolutionized numerous domains with their impressive performance but still face their challenges.
 A predominant issue is the propensity for these models to generate non-existent facts, a concern termed \textit{hallucination}.
 Our research is motivated by the observation that previous instruction tuning methods force the model to complete a sentence no matter whether the model knows the knowledge or not.
 When the question is out of the parametric knowledge, it will try to make up something and fail to indicate when it lacks knowledge.
 In this paper, we present a new approach called \textbf{R}efusal-Aware Instruction \textbf{Tuning} (\textbf{\ModelName}).
-This approach is formalized by first identifying the knowledge gap between parametric knowledge and the instruction tuning data.
+This approach is formalized by first identifying the disparity in knowledge encompassed by pre-trained parameters compared to that of instruction tuning data.
 Then, we construct the refusal-aware data based on the knowledge intersection, to tune LLMs to refrain from responding to questions beyond its parametric knowledge.
-Experimental results demonstrate this new instruction tuning approach effectively improves a model's ability to answer known questions and refrain from answering unknown questions.
+Experimental results demonstrate {\ModelName} effectively improves a model's ability to answer known questions and refrain from answering unknown questions.
 Furthermore, when tested on out-of-domain datasets, the refusal ability was found to be a meta-skill that could be generalized to other tasks.
-Further analysis surprisingly finds that learning the uncertainty during training displays a better ability to estimate uncertainty than uncertainty-based testing. \footnote{Our code will be released at \url{https://github.com/shizhediao/R-Tuning}.}
+Further analysis surprisingly finds that learning the uncertainty results in better calibration and an improved ability to estimate the uncertainty than uncertainty-based testing.\footnote{Our code is available at \url{https://github.com/shizhediao/R-Tuning}.}